Ronnie Stevens (actor): Acting career

-Stevens was a versatile actor, who started his performance career in theatrical revue in 1948, he appear don television in numerous comedies like May to September, Goodnight Sweetheart and A.J.
+Stevens was a versatile actor, who started his performance career in theatrical revue in 1948, he appeared on television in numerous comedies like May to September, Goodnight Sweetheart and A.J.
 Wentworth, B.A. although he was equally at home in drama roles including TheAvengers and Rumpole of the Bailey.

 He also appeared as the "Minister of Pollution", in The Goodies pollution episode.
 He played minor roles in many other sitcoms including Wild, Wild Women, Winning Widows, Only When I Laugh, Ever Decreasing Circles, Hi-de-Hi!, Yes, Prime Minister, Terry and June, Chance in a Million and As Time Goes By.
 He played roles in Dick and the Duchess, Hetty Wainthropp Investigates, and as Sir Andrew Aguecheek in the 1980 BBC Television Shakespeare series presentation of Twelfth Night.
 He appeared as Mr Rudge in the Tales of the Unexpected (TV series) episode (9/5) "The Facts of Life" (1988).

 In 1965–66 Stevens co-starred in the pioneering Australian TV satirical comedy series The Mavis Bramston Show, where he replaced founding cast member Gordon Chater.

 Stevens also appeared in the 1962 film Carry On Cruising, the 1996 film Brassed Off, and the 1998 film The Parent Trap.

 He co-narrated Noggin the Nog with Oliver Postgate.

 Stevens also lent his voice to the classic children's puppet series Space Patrol and Sara and Hoppity and the children's animated series Captain Zed and the Zee Zone along with various British and Canadian voice actors as well as providing voices for the animated film Rarg.

 Personal life

 His wife, Ann, predeceased him by six months.
-His eldest son died from Cystic Fibrosis in 1990.
-He is survived by his youngest son and one grandson.
-Ronald was 81 at the time of his death on 11 November, 2006 at Denville Hall in Northwood, London, England.
+His older son died from Cystic Fibrosis in 1990.
+He is survived by his younger son and one grandson.
+Stevens was 81 at the time of his death on 11 November 2006 at Denville Hall in Northwood, London, England.